 What is JIRA?

-It is a platform that effortlessly helps teams to plan, release, track, and report various components regarding a software development life-cycle.
-The platform also helps the team in setting up various workflows to streamline and optimize the development of the project.
-The platform can be integrated with various current tools like CI/CD pipelines to monitor them and access them seamlessly.
+Jira is a platform that effortlessly helps teams plan, release, track, and report various components of a software development lifecycle.
+It also helps the team set up multiple workflows to streamline and optimize the project’s development.

 What is Snowflake?